Phileosopher/commonplace/hardship-ptsd.md

 - Our post-traumatic stress makes us react impulsively against something that [triggers](habits.md) a memory.

 In some ways, every unresolved trauma is a [debt](money-2_debt.md) that must be forgiven, and will come payable when we act on it if we don't.
 In other ways, exposure to it is our psychological conditioning toward managing [fears](mind-feelings-fear.md).

+APPLICATION: When the experience is severe, nobody can fully recover from [evil](morality-evil.md) unscathed.
+Complete recovery will still register psychological scars that never go away.

 We tend to incorrectly redirect past trauma through several possible pathways: